Metropolitan Correctional Center, New York

-The Metropolitan Correctional Center, New York (MCC New York) is a temporarily closed United States federal administrative detention facility in the Civic Center of Lower Manhattan, New York City, located on Park Row behind the Thurgood Marshall United States Courthouse at Foley Square.
+The Metropolitan Correctional Center, New York (MCC New York) is a temporarily-closed United States federal administrative detention facility in the Civic Center of Lower Manhattan, New York City.
+It is located on Park Row behind the Thurgood Marshall United States Courthouse at Foley Square.
 It is operated by the Federal Bureau of Prisons, a division of the United States Department of Justice.

 MCC New York holds male and female prisoners of all security levels.
 Most prisoners held at MCC New York have pending cases in the United States District Court for the Southern District of New York.
 MCC New York also holds prisoners serving brief sentences.

 The Los Angeles Times stated that the prison is often referred to as the "Guantanamo of New York", and The New York Times stated that its administrative segregation units had severe security measures.

 History

 Opened in 1975 in the Civic Center neighborhood of Lower Manhattan, MCC New York was the first high-rise facility to be used by the Bureau of Prisons.
 The jail was technically an extension of the Thurgood Marshall United States Courthouse, to which it was connected via a footbridge.
 Prisoners were assigned to one of 10 separate, self-contained housing units, resulting in little movement within the facility.
 In 2002, it was widely reported that MCC New York was severely overcrowded.

-Numerous high-profile individuals have been held at MCC New York during court proceedings, including Gambino crime family bosses John Gotti and Jackie D'Amico, drug dealer Frank Lucas, Ponzi scheme fraudster Bernie Madoff, terrorists Omar Abdel Rahman and Ramzi Yousef, financier and sex offender Jeffrey Epstein, and weapons trafficker Viktor Bout.
+Numerous high-profile individuals have been held at MCC New York during court proceedings, including Gambino crime family bosses John Gotti and Jackie D'Amico, drug dealer Frank Lucas, Ponzi scheme fraudster Bernie Madoff, terrorists Omar Abdel Rahman and Ramzi Yousef, sex offender Jeffrey Epstein, and weapons trafficker Viktor Bout.
 After being extradited to the United States, Mexican drug lord Joaquín "El Chapo" Guzmán was housed in the facility.

 On August 26, 2021, the Federal Bureau of Prisons announced that the prison would be temporarily closed because of its deteriorating condition.
 At the time of the announcement, 233 prisoners were held there.
 They were moved to other prisons while the department dealt with the problems.